GenesysCloudBlueprints/zoom-meetings-sms-blueprint/blueprint/index-draft.md

    ![Import the data action](images/4AImportDataActions.png "Import the data action")

-3. Select the *Send-SMS.custom.json* file and associate with the web services data action you created in the [Add a web services data actions integration](#add-a-web-services-data-actions-integration "Goes to the Add a web services data actions integration section") section and click **Import Action**.
+3. Select the *Send-SMS.custom.json* file and associate it with the web services data action that you created in the [Add a web services data actions integration](#add-a-web-services-data-actions-integration "Goes to the Add a web services data actions integration section") section.
+Then click **Import Action**.

    ![Import the Send the SMS data action](images/5BImportSendSMSDataAction.png "Import the SMS data action")